Why we use IaC for SAP S/4HANA

 Define, build and run your IT systems with code, then every configuration item (CI) every tunable, every configurable, every design decision is captured in code.
-Or in some form of configuration file, version controlled and audited in a tool like git and backed with a service like GitHub.
-If I have a problem associated with config – I can see when it last changed?
-I can see differences between versions?
-I can rebuild from code and get the same result over and over?
-And the CAB?
-If you can run through the change and backout multiple times using IaC automation before the production release, implement automated tests to check the before state and the expected end state of ALL known dependent systems as the change is processed, and share the results with the CAB, does that not improve the success of changes?
-Should the CAB be the team that spot dependencies of a change?
+Or you can find some form of configuration file, version controlled and audited in a tool like git and backed with a service like GitHub.
+If there's a problem associated with configuration, can you see when it last changed, as well as differences between versions?
+Can you rebuild from code and get the same result over and over?
+And what about the CAB?
+Can you run through the change and backout multiple times using IaC automation before the production release, implement automated tests to check the before state and the expected end state of ALL known dependent systems as the change is processed?
+Can you share the results with the CAB, and does that improve the success of changes?
+Should the CAB spot dependencies of a change?
 Should they not be built into the system as tests?

 So if we hardly ever “Install from SAP media” again, when does this pay off?

-Think about a few key operational processes that cause you pain that might benefit from runbook automation:
+Think about a few key operational processes that cause you pain and might benefit from runbook automation:

 - Recovering from High Availability (HA) cluster failover

 - Recovering from a DR invocation

 If you already have the key information that defines a clustered HA pair with tests that understand the cluster state in code, it will be easy to code the process to recover from an HA fail over.
 Again, DR process automation becomes an easy addition when you already have the build and tests defined in code.
 The need for CMDB “discovery” tools only exists because the information was not captured at source.

 With all of that troublesome SAP system configuration defined in code in a version control system, we can regularly test that what has been installed reflects what we have in the codebase.
 This will ensure changes to the configuration are noticed and either rolled back or adjusted.